Loose Darjeeling Tea

 Loose Darjeeling tea: the ‘Champagne of teas’.
 See our first & second flushes.

-Darjeeling tea, from India’s Himalayan foothills, is known as the ‘champagne of teas’ which are well-known for their characteristic muscatel character.
+Darjeeling tea, from India’s Himalayan foothills, is known as the ‘champagne of teas’ well-known for their characteristic muscatel character.
 There is often a great colonial history to such famous Darjeeling gardens as Margaret’s Hope and Castleton.
 Loose Darjeeling tea is a light afternoon tea, best drunk without milk.
 First and second flush teas are noted for their briskness and smoothness respectively.
 The former are fresh, light and have a distinct muscatel character and the latter are particularly noted for their fuller, fruitier and smoother character.

 DARJEELING TEA INSIGHT: From: Himalayan foothills of West Bengal, India.
 Known as: the ‘Champagne of teas’.
 Type of tea: Black orthodox.
 Sometimes green, oolong or white.
 Leaf: neatly hand-picked two leaves and a bud.
 Classified by: grade and picking.
 First grown: 1859 using Chinese tea seed.
 Picking: 1st Flush from March.
 2nd Flush from May.
 Character: Light bodied, muscatel, fruity.
 In the cup: brisk to smooth.